-At that moment, it started to get better with me.
+At that moment, it started to go better with me.
 So it had to be carsickness.
-Afterward, I learned that it actually was a panic attack.
+Afterward, I learned that it was a panic attack.
 One of many to come.
 Luckily, that one was the only one on that trip.

 The idea of our stop at the Makgadigadi saltpans was to sleep under the stars.
-And normally there are a lot of stars.
+And usually, there are a lot of stars.

 Notice the “normally”?
 As the sun began to set, we noticed lightning strikes happen on the horizon.